JacOng17/react-intro/README.md

 * So, the `master` branch held the source code, and the `gh-pages` branch held the *built* app code.

 ## Learn More
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).
 ### Code Splitting

 This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting